What if I am a Catholic who is married in civil law, but we did not get married in the Catholic church?

 4 – You will be asked to provide four Witness Affidavits of Freedom to Marry to attached to this form—two witnesses for the groom and two witnesses for the bride.

-5 – If you marriage is going to be validated in the parish of another diocese (maybe in another state where you grew up!), this packet of documents will be sent to the Chancery Office and the Chancery Office will process this information and (assuming it is in order) forward it to the diocese in which the validation of your marriage will be celebrated.
+5 – If your marriage is going to be validated in the parish of another diocese (maybe in another state where you grew up!), this packet of documents will be sent to the Chancery Office and the Chancery Office will process this information and (assuming it is in order) forward it to the diocese in which the validation of your marriage will be celebrated.
 That diocese will then forward this information to the parish which has agreed to assist you with the validation of your civil marriage.
 Then the parish where your marriage is validated will record your marriage in the records of that parish, forward that information back to the parish where you were baptized and provide you will a document of your marriage in the Catholic Church.
 [It may sound complicated, but we Catholics keep good records of important events like Baptism and Marriage!!!!]

 Again, if you have any questions….email me or call me.